ulrikson/readwise-rss-cleaner/README.md

 ## Goal

-This script processes documents from a Readwise Reader feed based on filters defined in a GitHub Gist.
+This script processes documents from a Readwise Reader feed based on filters defined in a JSON.
 It can perform two main actions:

 1. **Cleanup:** Archive or delete documents matching certain criteria (keywords in title/URL, AI-detected topics).
 2. **Save:** Save specific documents (e.g., from certain domains or authors) to the Readwise library (moving them out of the feed).